v0lks3c/PyProjects/README.md

 # PyProjects
-List of some python projects
+List of some python projects.
+Which I'll be doing for my portfolio.
+Some are guided and others all self created